deepakpalnitie/RDS-Lift-Simulation/README.md

 This project is a fork of the original [@Real-Dev-Squad/Lift-Simulation](https://github.com/Real-Dev-Squad/Lift-Simulation).
 I have **implemented** it **using both class-based and functional components**.

+## Workig Demo
+Demo can be reached from this [demo link](https://darling-praline-2c57e9.netlify.app/)

 ## Features

 1. User input for number of floors (2-9) and lifts (1-5)